YaBoiTroi/pr2SIM/README.md

 - ~~COMPLETE input isolation, removing those rare~~ (mostly accomplished)
 - ~~Will implement macroExperimental (seen in code) which quits the sim faster and/or gives outfit rewards~~ (accomplished)

-Please let me know if you find any issues or if you have any other features you might like me to add.
-There is still much work to be done.
+Please let me know if you find any issues or if you have any other features you might like me to add (:

 Thanks for reading me!
 Long live Platform Racing